 Best Magic Tricks Ever Created

 After performing thousands of magic shows together, attended many magic conventions around the world, and students of magic with a large library, we are quite knowledgeable about magic history and could make a great list for you of the best magic tricks ever.
 However, we wanted to open this up to someone that has even more of a time-machine to past eras of magic.
-He's a magic historian and theater scholar, as well as a University teacher.
-In addition, he wrote his Ph.D. dissertation on magic during the French Belle Epoque which is arguably the era of the height of magic performance and illusions.
+He's a magic historian, author, and theater scholar, as well as a University professor.
+In addition, he wrote his UCSD Ph.D. dissertation on novel magic methods during the French Belle Epoque which is arguably the era of the height of magic performance and illusions.
 Read on...

 by Dr. Will Given